maxin-dac/superstore-sales-analysis/README.md

 * **Environment:** Kaggle Notebook

 ---
-*To explore the detailed code, feel free to download the notebook file on this repo, or check out my Kaggle: [https://www.kaggle.com/code/maximendacleu/superstore-sales-analysis].*
+*To explore the detailed code, feel free to download the notebook file on this repo, or check out my [Kaggle](https://www.kaggle.com/code/maximendacleu/superstore-sales-analysis).*

-***By: Maxime NDACLEU | BI & Data Analyst***